SimonAndro/SimonAndro.github.io/_posts/2022-01-09-an-ai-model-that-predicts-centigrade-given-fahrenheit.md

 ---
 layout: post
-title: Get the feel - Building a dumy AI model that predicts temperature in Centigrade given temperature in Fahrenheit
+title: Get the feel - Building a dummy AI model that predicts temperature in Centigrade given temperature in Fahrenheit
 subtitle: Learning the temperature conversion formular from data values
 cover-img: /assets/img/path.jpg
-thumbnail-img: /assets/img/temp-conv-dumy-ai-model/thumb.png
+thumbnail-img: /assets/img/temp-conv-dummy-ai-model/thumb.png
 share-img: /assets/img/path.jpg
 gh-repo: simonandro/predict-centigrade-given-fahrenheit
 tags: [AI model, model training, keras, machine learning, deep learning, temparature conversion]
 ---

-  In this article, we will be building a dumy AI model that learns the temperature conversion formular from data values generated using the actual formular.
+  In this article, we will be building a dummy AI model that learns the temperature conversion formular from data values generated using the actual formular.

   The code can be found on [github](https://github.com/SimonAndro/predict-centigrade-given-fahrenheit)

-### Motivation for building this dumy model:
+### Motivation for building this dummy model:
   To Show how a model can be built and evaluated using the keras framework

 ### Background